 VI.
-CONCLUSIONS AND FUTURE WORK
+CONCLUSION AND FUTURE WORK

 We presented a trajectory optimization and QP-based MPC framework for versatile and agile quadrupedal locomotion.
-The novelty of our proposed framework lied in the incorporation of both CEN and WBD during the trajectory optimization process.
-The offline trajectory planner adopted an alternating scheme to achieve dynamics consensus between centroidal and whole-body optimizations.
+The novelty of our proposed TO framework lied in the inclusion of equimomental ellipsoid, and an alternating scheme to achieve dynamics consensus between CEN and WBD optimizations.
 The MPC controller used the generated trajectory and re-computed contact forces and joint accelerations for online execution.
 Our proposed pipeline has been verified through a range of dynamic motions in both simulation and real world.
 Future works include optimizing over foot placements and contact timings in our MPC controller to realize cantering and "parkour" on hardware.